naiquevin/blog-src/content/pages/code.md

   South (Django) like, but minimalist db migrations for PHP and MySQL applications.
-Even though the repo shows me as the sole contributer, it involves a lot of work by my then co-worker [Jimit Modi](https://github.com/jimymodi) when we were working together on Kodeplay's product Kodemall.
+Even though the repo shows me as the sole contributer, it involves a lot of work by my then co-worker [Jimit Modi](https://github.com/jimymodi) when we were working together at Kodeplay.

 * [Ten-Chord-Workout](https://github.com/naiquevin/ten-chord-workout)
   `[Javascript]`